-The seminary is accredited by the Commission on Accrediting of the Association of Theological Schools (ATS) in the United States and Canada, and the following degree programs are approved:
+George Fox Evangelical Seminary is accredited by the Commission on Accrediting of the Association of Theological Schools (ATS), and the following degree programs are approved:

 10 Summit Park Drive

 Pittsburgh, PA 15275

 The Northwest Commission on Colleges and Universities also certifies the seminary's programs.
 This dual accreditation is maintained through George Fox University and assures students of the highest academic and professional standards.